waku-org/specs/informational/req-res-reliability.md

 ### Peers and connection management

 #### Pool of reliable service nodes
-Light node should maintain a pool of reliable service nodes for each protocol.
+Light nodes should maintain a pool of reliable service nodes for each protocol.
 In case service node [fails](./req-res-reliability.md#definitions) to serve protocol request from a light node 3 times - light node should drop connection to it and a new service node should be connected and added to the pool instead.

 #### Selection of discovered service nodes